louis-tru/quark/docs/CURRENT_WORK.md

   the main `CAPAPathTile` array, and the next structure direction is a small per-path tile buffer used for bin/prefix staging so threads avoid scattered reads from large path-tile records.
+- 2026-06-30 CAPA small-tile staging experiment: `CAPASmallTile` is now a separate `uint value` staging buffer. `capa_tile.glsl` clears only the small-tile values to `CAPA_NIL`. `capa_bin.glsl` no longer allocates boundary tiles; it only links short-edge nodes through `CAPASmallTile.value`, including zero-winding horizontal marker nodes with a far-negative y so they do not affect area integration. `capa_boundary.glsl` now runs one thread per tile row, allocates a contiguous `CAPABoundaryTile` range for that row, writes `pathIndex/shortEdgeHead/tileCoord`, and converts each small tile value to a real boundary index or `CAPA_NIL` on allocation failure. `capa_classify.glsl` scans the small tile row and writes `CAPA_FULL_TILE` for full edge-free spans, `capa_prefix.glsl` walks the contiguous boundary range. `capa_order.glsl` now allocates a fresh contiguous `CAPAPathTile` span per global tile based on that tile's real layer count, then copies small tile boundary indices into the final ordered span only for tiles that composite will read.
+- 2026-06-30 CAPA ordered path-tile locality change: `capa_prepare_tiles.glsl`
+  only allocates the path-local `CAPASmallTile` staging space.
+The final `CAPAPathTile` records are allocated in `capa_order.glsl` with one atomic span allocation per global tile, so `capa_composite.glsl` can scan `CAPAGlobalTile.head + [0,count)` linearly instead of following path-local linked nodes scattered across paths.
+- 2026-06-30 CAPA ordered span simplification: the order pass no longer repeats full-tile composition/filtering logic while counting layers.
+It now counts only path `tileRect` hits for the current global tile, caches up to 16 pathIndex values in a thread-local array, records the first overflow pathIndex if needed, and writes the overflow tail by continuing from that path index.
+The collection loops now live directly in `main`; only the count, overflow index, and 16-entry cache are file-scope per-invocation temporaries.
+  Emit/preblend state stays local to the write path.
+Writeback loops directly to `min(count, CAPA_ORDER_PATH_CACHE_SIZE)`, then reads `CAPASmallTile.value`, skips `CAPA_NIL`, and restores the previous consecutive SrcOver `CAPA_FULL_TILE` preblend.
+Allocation uses the raw hit count, while `CAPAGlobalTile.head/count` is adjusted to the actually emitted tail span.
+- 2026-06-30 CAPA ordered span capture note: the contiguous `CAPAPathTile` span change is not a clear win in the current 100-star pure-color scene.
+  A follow-up capture showed ordered tile span around `5.25%` while composite stayed about `33.96%`, compared with the previous ordered chain/span capture around `3.28%` and composite `34.34%`.
+This is plausible: the scene is mostly boundary-tile coverage reads and boundary tile access is still scattered.
+  At that point repeated full tiles were still folded by SrcOver preblend, so there were not many unmerged `CAPAPathTile` layers for the locality improvement to help.
+  Keep the structure because it should matter more once unsupported/nonmerged layers such as image/gradient/complex blends create longer per-global-tile path-tile spans.
 - 2026-06-28 CAPA correctness note: do not add a per-row full mask for an edge-free pathTile.
 If no path boundary crosses a connected tile, the tile's winding/inside state must be constant over the whole tile.
 The horizontal